-Debunking the myth of 'Asian grooming gangs' isn't enough
+Why we still can't shake the harmful myth of 'Asian grooming gangs'

 Apart from terrorism, one of the biggest issues I've been asked to make apologies for is Asian or Muslim sexual predators.
 I've experienced this numerous times and I've seen others subjected to it, too.
 The myth that grooming and sexual predator gangs in the UK are mostly made up of South Asian and Muslim men is now deeply entrenched in the mainstream media, despite actually being a myth promoted by the far-right.